FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

 {
-    "title": " Secure Relay with a multi-node architecture", "linkTitle": "Secure Relay with a multi-node architecture", "weight": "250"
+    "title": " Secure Relay with a multi-node architecture", "linkTitle": "Secure Relay with a multi&#45;node architecture", "weight": "250"
 }You can install {{< TransferCFT/componentlongname  >}} in an active/active architecture where you add multiple SecureRelay Router Agents behind a load balancer.
 The architecture could resemble the diagrams in the [Example architectures](#Examples) section of this page.